ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](level_clipping_pf.gif)](level_clipping_pf.gif)
 [![\[IM Output\]](level_clipping.png)](level_clipping.png)

-You can see that a normal IM looses the information at both ends.
-The lower end values gets 'burned' as values become negative, while the upper values become 'clipped' as they go beyond the maximum 'Quantum Range' limits of the integers used to store the values.
+You can see that a normal IM loses the information at both ends.
+The lower end values get 'burned' as values become negative, while the upper values become 'clipped' as they go beyond the maximum 'Quantum Range' limits of the integers used to store the values.

 ##### HDRI version of ImageMagick